gitee2github/docs/docs/en/docs/Container/installation-configuration.md

 #### Restrictions

 - Users cannot specify hosts in the  **/etc/isulad/daemon.json**  and  **/etc/sysconfig/iSuald**  files at the same time.
 Otherwise, an error will occur and iSulad cannot be started.

-    ```
+    ```console
     unable to configure the isulad with file /etc/isulad/daemon.json: the following directives are specified both as a flag and in the configuration file: hosts: (from flag: [unix:///var/run/isulad.sock tcp://127.0.0.1:6789], from file: [unix:///var/run/isulad.sock tcp://localhost:5678 tcp://127.0.0.1:6789])
     ```

 - If the specified host is a UNIX socket, the socket must start with  **unix://**  followed by a valid absolute path.
 - If the specified host is a TCP port, the TCP port number must start with  **tcp://**  followed by a valid IP address and port number.
 The IP address can be that of the local host.
 - A maximum of 10 valid ports can be specified.
 If more than 10 ports are specified, an error will occur and iSulad cannot be started.

 ### Configuring TLS Authentication and Enabling Remote Access